ermannomillo/Phylog_1/README.md

 #

-Phylog is a embedded system developed for climate monitoring station.
+Phylog is an embedded system developed for climate monitoring station.